Vintage Engagement Rings: Guide to Four Eras

 A soon-to-be-engaged friend once asked me this while he was trying to choose a ring.
 Whether the love of your life wants a vintage engagement ring or you're just "window shopping," don't worry.
 The explanation is actually very simple.

-In this article, you’ll learn what makes a ring “vintage” and the different styles and design elements vintage engagement rings might have.
-Then, we’ll give you some examples of modern yet vintage-inspired designs.
+In this article, you'll learn what makes a ring "vintage" and the different styles and design elements vintage engagement rings might have.
+Then, we'll give you some examples of modern yet vintage-inspired designs as well as some authentic vintage rings.

 What Makes an Engagement Ring "Vintage"?